kubeflow/website/content/docs/components/jupyter.md

 ```
 ## Creating a custom Jupyter image
 You can create your own Jupyter image and use it in your Kubeflow cluster.
 Your custom image needs to meet the requirements created by Kubeflow Notebook Controller.
-Kubeflow Notebook Controlle  manages the life-cycle of notebooks.
+Kubeflow Notebook Controller  manages the life-cycle of notebooks.
  Kubeflow Web UI expects the Jupyer to be launched upon spawning a Jupyter notebook.
 For that you need to set the default command of your image to launch Jupyter.
 Tha Jupyter launch command needs to be set as follows:

 * Set the working directory: `--NotebookApp.notebook-dir=/home/jovyan`.
 This is because the folder `/home/jovyan` is backed by Kubernetes Persistent Volume (PV)